OneCoinOnePlay/Apple-Music-Library-Comparison/README.md

-# Apple Music Library Comparison Script
+# Apple Music Library Comparison

 This Python script is designed for comparing files in an Apple Music library between two specified folders and generating a log file containing information about missing files.
 It can be useful for verifying the integrity of backups or ensuring that files are correctly synchronized between two directories.
 The script performs a one-way comparison from the source folder to the destination folder.